kgao826/MSLicensesReporter/README.md

 ![img](https://github.com/kgao826/MSLicensesReporter/blob/main/images/L6.png)

-To get the scheme you must feed in sample data (e.g. from Graph Explorer) of the returned JSON so it can automtically generate a schema for you. **Select Use sample payload to generate schema**.
+To get the scheme, you must feed in sample data (e.g. from Graph Explorer) of the returned JSON so it can automatically generate a schema for you. **Select Use sample payload to generate schema**.

 Then, we put the output into an HTML table so that it is formatted properly (see below).
 The license is the **skuPartNumber**, the amount used is the **consumedUnits** and the total is **enabled**.